Emmotes/ic_spoilers/docs/morte.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Heads Up Chief** (Guess)
-> When he has at least $if_amount stack of Evasion and is in the front-most column of the formation, Morte reduces the damage taken by all other Champions in the formation by 75%.
-Regardless of his position in the formation, if Morte has at least 40 Evasion stacks, and any Champion other than Morte is defeated, Morte instantly expends 40 Evasion stacks and revives that Champion.
+> When he has at least 1 stack of Evasion and is in the front-most column of the formation, Morte reduces the damage taken by all other Champions in the formation by 75%.
+Regardless of his position in the formation, if Morte has at least 40 Evasion stacks, and any Champion other than Morte is defeated, Morte instantly expends 40 Evasion stacks and revives that Champion at full health.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>